“ These methods can help you gain control of your finances and ensures you can reduce debt and build wealth”

 For some it may not be possible to pay off their loans or consolidate debt quickly, however I have found people are able to obtain a low interest credit cards and transfer their outstanding balances from their high interest cards.

-5. Eliminate unnecessary costs – it’s important to identify unnecessary costs, this could be as simple as cutting down the number of times you eat out, buy coffee, take vacations or do a subscription review, this can help you eliminate unnecessary costs.
-Other costs such as bank fees and unnecessary overdraft or late billing fees should be looked at.
+This goes hand in hand with cutting spending but It’s still important to identify unnecessary discrectionary costs.
+This could be as simple as cutting down the number of times you eat out, buy coffee, take vacations or do a subscription review, which can help you eliminate unnecessary costs.
+Other costs such as bank fees and unnecessary overdraft or late billing fees should be looked at as well.
 I learned to take time each weekend morning to ensure I have paid up all of my bills to avoid extra fees, interest and charges.
 I do not need to do automatic bill payments as my bank keeps track of all my bills and when I paid them last.
 I find this ends up only costing me about 10-15 minutes to do.

 Reading these tips are great but getting down and actually following the tips will take time and effort.
 Never try to do everything in one day or even one week.
 You will need to be disciplined and go through each one of these tips at your own pace.
 Even if you do not follow all of the tips, doing some of them will be a great start to ensure you and your family start to feel more financially secure.